OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 Many websites use a convention that if the URL is specified as a folder with or without a trailing `/`, an `index.html` file should be returned by default.
-The `index.html` file exists, but the goal is that `index.html` should not need to be explicitly included in the URL.
+The goal is that `index.html` should not need to be explicitly included in the URL, allowing for nicer-looking URLs.

 Implementing a website using S3+CloudFront requires implementing a solution to append `index.html` to folder URLs if not explicitly included in the URL.